aaai-uc/aaai-uc.github.io/2021_schedule.md

 ### Bio
 Dr. Ann Quiroz Gates is the Vice Provost of Faculty Affairs at the University of Texas at El Paso.
 She holds the AT&T Distinguished Professorship and served as the Chair of the Computer Science Department (2005-2008 and 2012-2020) and Associate VP of Research and Sponsored Projects (2008-2012).
 Gates is the Executive Director of the Computing Alliance for Hispanic-Serving Institutions (CAHSI), one of NSF’s eight National INCLUDES Alliances that promote the importance of inclusion and equity in advancing innovation and discovery.
 She also directs the NSF-funded CyberShARE Center of Excellence that advances interdisciplinary education and research.
 Gates was a founding member of the NSF Advisory Committee for Cyberinfrastructure and served on the Board of Governors of IEEE-Computer Society 2004-2009.
 Gates was a member of the Naval Research Advisory Committee (2016-2018), AAAS Board appointed Committee on Opportunities in Science (2014-2017), and past member of the Computer Science Accreditation Board (2011-2013).
 Gates will receive the 2021 Alfredo G. de los Santos Jr. Distinguished Leadership Award, and she has received the 2015 Great Minds in STEM's Education award, the CRA’s 2015 A. Nico Habermann Award, the 2010 Anita Borg Institute Social Impact Award, and the 2009 Richard A. Tapia Achievement Award for Scientific Scholarship, Civic Science, and Diversifying Computing.
 She was named to Hispanic Business magazine’s 100 Influential Hispanics in 2006 for her work on the Affinity Research Group model.

+# Thanks

-We want to thank your Faculty mentors, panelists and speakers, as well as our graduate student mentors / panelists.
+We want to thank our Faculty mentors, panelists and speakers, as well as our graduate student mentors / panelists.

 ## Faculty Panelists
 Rediet Abebe, University of California, Berkeley